 Wayah Wellness is a 100% Australian Indigenous owned and operated business.
 We provide workshops, classes and 1-on-1 consultations for individuals, families, business staff and organisations.
 Using yoga classes, Wayapa® sessions and children’s workshops, we combine traditional wisdom with modern science to help people connect, relax, grow, heal and better themselves.

-Jem Stone is First Nations Representative, who has been gratefully living on Wurundjeri Country since 2011.
+Jem Stone is First Nations woman, who has been gratefully living on Wurundjeri Country since 2011.
 Working in the wellness industry for over twenty years, Jem is a Wayapa Wuurrk Practitioner and Trainer, Rebirthing Breathwork Therapist and Educator, creates and facilitates workshops to various audiences, from the corporate arena to pre-school aged children.
 Jem is trained in Yoga, We-Al-Li Culturally Informed Trauma Therapy, Dadirri, Meditation, as well as Counselling and Sound Healing, which combined her love of Mother Nature and Sound, creating much of her music from field recordings on Country.
 Jem has seen first-hand the profound healing benefits of these modalities whilst immersed in Nature.

 Jem was invited to speak at a World Indigenous Summit in New Zealand in 2017 which affirmed her vision to integrate Ancient Indigenous Wisdom into our modern-day lives with hopes of bringing healing to Mother Earth and all people.